getdish/dish/docs/nate.md

+- list making is/will be a better review form
+- design list entry as review as flexible document-db interface
+- list commenting

 - auto-lists based on your votes
 - make map work with custom point data structure instead of restaurantId (represent restaurant, OSM, other types of points)
 - import osm and integrate into playlists search